How To Treat A Ghillie

 A professional beat ghillie needs to be given his place as in many occasions he will be responsible for the enjoyment & personal safety of many fishing guests on any one fishing day and not just yourself.
 Turning up on time is a great starting point as a late arrival at the salmon fishing venue often interferes not only with your own fishing day but can hold up other paying guests too.
 If you're running late for any unexpected reason at least make a phone call to the ghillie (or their agent) to advise the ghillie of your delayed arrival time.

 Golden Salmon Beat Fishing Advice

 Regardless of how expert a salmon fisher is at catching salmon a professional beat ghillie will always have the advantage when it comes to his own individual beat.
-The professional beat ghillie gets to see all the holding areas and flight paths of salmon through every fishing day of the season and in all of the varying water heights.
+The professional beat ghillie gets to see all the holding areas and flight paths of running salmon through every fishing day of the season and in all of the varying water conditions.
 Listening closely when these 'hot spots' are being detailed is naturally going to save you much experimentation time and will instantly give you your bearings as to where the likely salmon 'holding & taking' areas will be.
 Ignoring this advice will not go unnoticed and will diminish your chances of success.

 Don't Expect Salmon Fishing Tuition Or Equipment Supply